call-me-nick/recipes/Instant_Pot/BlackEyedPeas+Carrots+Celery.md

-# Black Eyed Peas
+# Black Eyed Peas with Carrots and Celery

+Instant Pot size: 3 quart

 Based on a verbally shared 'recipe' from the chef at [C.O.D.
-Ranch ](https://www.codranch.com/) in Oracle, AZ.
+Ranch](https://www.codranch.com/) in Oracle, AZ.
 (Thank you!)

 This recipe is **vegan**.